Last updated on November 21st, 2018 at 12:20 pm

 The story of the psychological drama 2:22 leads an interesting concept of repetition of events and the patterns that let those happen.
 In recent past we have seen movies that involves time repeating itself and the sole question between destiny, circumstance and coincidence remains fascinating.

-As Dylan’s life drives him more into confusion, he meets a young woman Sarah (Teresa Palmer) who was in one of those planes.
+As Dylan’s life drives him more into mental confusion, he meets a young woman Sarah (Teresa Palmer) who was in one of those planes.
 As they start knowing each other, they discover that they share the same birthdate.
-They fall in love and here the film looks more like some romantic drama.
+They fall in love with each other and here the film looks more like some romantic drama.
 However, it turns out that whatever happens around him are not mere coincidences.

 Dylan keeps finding himself at the Grand Central Station at 2:22 p.m. and also starts visualizing people, voices and a woman who gets killed by a man.
 His life and relationship with Sarah becomes complex with that underlying pattern and also the introduction of Sarah’s exboyfriend Jonas (SAM REID).